ImogenWren/flat-advert/README.md

 ![308340517_10228461735106469_9074403174783632794_n](https://user-images.githubusercontent.com/97303986/218332131-84141c24-6470-41a6-b242-2914aa956b5d.jpg)

 Hey!
 My name is Imogen.
 I am looking for a flatmate to take over the tenancy agreement for one of the rooms in a shared flat.
+I am the only other Tennent and I want to maintain the LGBTQIA+ safe space I have made there!

+### Quick Details
 - Rent: £500 + Bills & Council Tax (~£131 going from last months payment)
 - Location:  Stanwell Street - EH6
 - Council